What is killing the coho?

 Conventional diagnostic methods are best at finding known chemicals.
 Typically, when facing a sample, a researcher will come up with a list of toxicants they think they’re likely to find, called targets, and then test for those substances.

 What Kolodziej is helping to develop is a method for testing urban stormwater that uses liquid chromatography coupled to high-resolution quadrupole time-of-flight mass spectrometry.
 (This goes by the equally formidable acronym LC-QTOF-MS.) He and his co-authors described the process last August in a paper in Environmental Sciences: Processes & Impacts.
-“Basically, I think of it as someone going fishing for a specific kind of fish, versus a trawler that pulls everything in and then sorts through the catch,” says Kathy Peter, Kolodziej’s postdoctoral scientist and one of the study’s co-author.
+“Basically, I think of it as someone going fishing for a specific kind of fish, versus a trawler that pulls everything in and then sorts through the catch,” says Kathy Peter, Kolodziej’s postdoctoral scientist and one of the study’s co-authors.
 “When you run a stormwater sample, you might see 1,000 or 2,000 features, and each feature is a chemical.
 Some of them will be natural, but some will be synthetic compounds that you need to test.”

 This sort of non-target analysis is good at uncovering what Kolodziej calls the unknown-unknowns of stormwater.
 “What are the emerging contaminants?” he says.
 “We’re good at building analytical methods for things we know about, but there’s tons of stuff we don’t know about.”
 To help assemble a wide array of urban runoff samples, he has enlisted citizen scientists.
 If someone sees a salmon die in a stream, they can take water and tissue samples.
 Kolodziej can then analyze the water that salmon was swimming in, and try to figure out what killed it.